BigWhale/STuffEmu/README.md

 ```/lib/systemd/system``` then it will enable stuffemu at boot and start it.
 Your mouse should be working now and after a reboot.

+## Permissions

+If you're running stuffemu as user pi or root (and you probably should not run
+it as root) then everything should work.
+If you're running it as nother user
+then you'll have to take care of the necessary permissions for devices.

+The easiest was for this is to edit the ```/etc/group``` file and add your username
+to the input and gpio group.

 ## How to connect Atari ST with Raspberry PI?